LI-SUJU/StockWeb/README.md

 # goStock
 ### key facts check list
 * The user is able to use the service using mobile devices.
-They can use any(most of) updated brower to get access to the service.✔️
+They can use any(most of) updated broswer to get access to the service.✔️
 ![image](https://user-images.githubusercontent.com/78016917/175942048-0a763497-2161-4328-80cf-b29dcdc545ad.png)

 * The user will be able to undertake the following actions in the mobile app: